 Types of Omega 3s

 Amazing sources of omega 3s include wild salmon, grass-fed beef, algae oils, sardines, Brussels sprouts, cauliflower, walnuts and flaxseeds.
-You can also optimize omega 3s through superior supplements like Krill oil.
+You can also optimize omega 3s through superior fish oil supplements like Krill oil.

 There are three common types of omega 3 fatty acids: